 Each semester, McFarlin library offers information literacy and introduction to library resources sessions to classes across campus.
-To better understand the specific needs of incoming first-year students, McFarlin librarians surveyed 78% of TU's 627 first-year students enrolled in the First-Year Experience (FYE) 1001 course, in September using Microsoft Forms which assessed their familiarity with library services, scholarly databases, and research abilities.
-In addition, students and faculty in 91 other sessions, and 44 faculty and student one-on-one research help sessions were assessed to determine the effectiveness of our Embedded Librarian program and other program services.
+To better understand the specific needs of incoming first-year students, McFarlin librarians surveyed 78% of TU's 627 first-year students enrolled in the First-Year Experience (FYE) 1001 course in September 2022 to assess their familiarity with library services, scholarly databases, and research abilities.
+In addition, students and faculty who engaged in library instruction sessions were assessed to determine the effectiveness of our programs and services.

 The data obtained in the FYE Fall 2022 surveys highlights a drastic need for extensive Library Resources Sessions in FYE, and customized Information Literacy Sessions in English and multiple other disciplines across campus to support the university's mission to obtain R1 status.